HarryPaniccc/DnD/Administration and Other Notes/Strongholds and Followers Notes.md

 # Stronghold NPCs
 ### Carpenter
 With a carpenter's shop, the following are decreased by 10% per level of the carpenter's shop: cost and time of upgrading your stronghold, and cost to build and upkeep siege engines.

+# Units
+I think the unit costs things doesnt make sense.
+Calculate the unit pricing per season based on quality of who you bought and their individual abilities